StoneCypher/flocks.rocks/assets/page_md/index.html.md

  1. There's [generated documentation](docs/) from the source.
  1. There's an [API overview](flocks_api_overview.html) to get a fast understanding of the general tools available.
  1. Tutorials are on their way soon!

+## Is there a community?

+Come catch us on the [Flocks IRC channel](irc://irc.freenode.com/flocksjs) and find out!